 An Ancient, Diverse Legacy

 The history and use of astrology in conjunction with astronomy has been going on since ancient times.
 Astronomy and Astrology were one in ancient times — identical twins, in a way — who later parted ways (circa 1400–1700).
-Astrological tradition has continued in different ways throughout history and around the world: Egyptian, Hellenistic, Indian, Chinese, Greek, Roman, Indigenous, and Renaissance Europe.
-Each had and has their approach and system/rules for calculations, perspective, and symbolism.
-Many are complex and layered.
+Astrological tradition has continued in different ways throughout history and around the world: Egyptian, Hellenistic, Indian, Chinese, Greek, Roman, Indigenous, Renaissance Europe, and probably more.
+Each had, and has, their approach and system/rules for calculations, perspective, and symbolism.
+None are the one-dimensional, shallow, commercialized versions that grew from consumerism and commercialism.
+Some were based on superstitions and religious beliefs.
+And some are rooted in deep wisdom and ancient insights.

-There are esoteric, evolutionary, humanist, classic, modern, ancient, many Indigenious systems and schools of thought.
-There is the Heliocentric (Sun-centered, using Sidereal zodiac) or Geocentric (Earth-centered, using Tropical zodiac) differing ways to calculate houses, varying degrees for orbs, and more .
+There are esoteric, evolutionary, humanist, classic, modern, ancient, and many Indigenous/First Nation/Native systems and schools of thought for astrology.
+There is the Heliocentric (Sun-centered, using Sidereal zodiac) or Geocentric (Earth-centered, using Tropical zodiac); differing ways to calculate houses, varying degrees for orbs, and much more that shapes and defines reports and interpretations .
 There are countless origins, approaches, technical details, and facets to astrology.

 For example, one school of astrology is Jyotisha, also known as Hindu (Indian) astrology.
 In more recent history, the Western world calls it Vedic astrology.
 Hindu beliefs about karma influence Hindu astrology.
 Also, Hindu astrology uses the Sidereal zodiac.
-In contrast, Western astrology usually uses the Tropical zodiac.
+In contrast, Western astrology usually uses the Tropical zodiac and is influenced by western culture.

 Hellenistic (525 BC) Egypt: conquered by Persians, Mesopotamian influence